sheesh19/intro-data-analytics-visualisation/README.md

 ```

 Add in a new student to the database.
 The syntax should follow the above example.
-7. Make sure to rebuild the schema for the student to be added.
+7. Make sure to run the query for the student to be added.

 ### Challenge 2 | SQL - Returning data
 1. Let's return all of the students. `SELECT` and `FROM` will be helpful.